PragmaticsGhost/BarclaysStatementParser/README.md

 # PDF to CSV Transaction Converter

-This project is a Python script that extracts transaction data from Barclays Luxury Card credit card statement PDFs and converts the data into CSV files.
-There is currently no way to organize large amounts of Statement data, as it can only be exported via a PDF (or the last 90 days of activity in .csv).
+This project is a Python script that extracts transaction data from Barclays Luxury Card credit card statement .PDFs and converts the data into .CSV files.

+There is currently no way to organize large amounts of Luxury Card statement data, as it annoyingly can only be exported via a .PDF (or the last 90 days of activity in .CSV).

 This script supports processing multiple PDFs at once, and merges the results into a single CSV file.

 ## Features

-- **Extracts transaction data** from PDFs, including transaction date, posting date, description, points (optional), and amount.
+- **Extracts transaction data** from Barclays Luxury Card Credit Card statement PDFs, including transaction date, posting date, description, points (optional), and amount.
-- **Processes multiple PDF files** and converts each into a corresponding CSV file.
+- **Processes multiple PDF files at once** and converts each into a corresponding CSV file.
 - **Merges all output CSV files** into one consolidated CSV file containing all transactions.
-- **Handles missing points** gracefully and ensures correct formatting for CSV output.
+- **Handles missing "points" field** ensures correct formatting for CSV output.

 ## Requirements